North Pole now hiring a trimmer — not for Christmas — for cannabis - NewsBreak

 The age requirement is 21 years or older, and applicants must be able to acquire a marijuana permit holder as soon as possible.
 One of the reason’s the company says people should apply is to learn the ins and outs of processing cannabis.

 According to the job posting, Frontier Grow Labs has been in the legal industry since 2016.
 The company also states, “We are a team that appreciates comradery, hard work, self motivation, and excellent communication.
-Frontier Grow Labs prioritizes quality product and proper handling processes above all else.”DailyMail: Jennifer Lopez, Ben Affleck seen at Savannah hospital ahead of weekend wedding
+Frontier Grow Labs prioritizes quality product and proper handling processes above all else.”Woman charged in deadly domestic violence shooting in Lee County

 According to the Centers for Disease Control and Prevention (CDC) , marijuana — which can also be called cannabis, weed, pot, or dope — refers to the dried flowers, leaves, stems, and seeds of the cannabis plant.
 The cannabis plant contains more than 100 compounds.
 These compounds include tetrahydrocannabinol (THC), which is impairing or mind-altering, as well as other active compounds, such as cannabidiol (CBD).
 CBD is not impairing, meaning it does not cause a “high” according to the CDC.